Toledo, Spain – November 21, 2009

 Scooters are a very popular mode of transportation in Spanish cities.
 I believe that is due to the narrow streets and the normal congestion caused by the numerous vehicles.
 We stopped in a small art gallery.
 When we came out we saw a scooter which is used by the Spanish mail system.
 It was brilliant yellow and hard to miss.

-Shortly after we left the gallery, we made it to the front facade of the Cathedral.
+Shortly after we left the gallery, we made it to the front facade of the cathedral.
 It is truly an imposing structure.
-I believe the construction of the Cathedral was begun in the early 1200’s.
-However, it was not completed until 1493.
+The construction of the cathedral started in 1226.
+However, completion lingered on until 1493.
 It utterly dominates the square in front of the municipal building.

-One of the main gathering places of the city is the Plaza de Zocodover.
+One of the main gathering places in the city is the Plaza de Zocodover.
 Supposedly, the name Zocodover is a derivative of Suk-al-Dawab.
-That is an Arabic word that means animal market.
+That is an Arabic word that means the animal market.

-The Plaza del Miradero is on overlook.
-From there, one can see the Rio Tajo as it makes it way along the east side of the city.
+The Plaza del Miradero is on an overlook.
+From there, one can see the Rio Tagus as it makes its way along the east side of the city.
 It has fairly recently undergone a renovation.
 As a result, it has a very modern look.

 Toledo is definitely one of the “must-see” cities in Spain.